-- Press (Message) to switch from Alpha Mode to Numeric Mode.
-The (Message) button stays lit in Alpha Mode and is off in Numeric Mode. - Press (Hold) to move the cursor to the left and delete characters. - Press (Transfer) to move the cursor to the right. - In Numeric Mode, press # for a hyphen (-). - In Numeric Mode, press for a colon (:). - Press #, 📢)) (Speaker), or lift and replace the handset to save entries.
+- Press the MSG button to switch from Alpha Mode to Numeric Mode.
+The MSG button stays lit in Alpha Mode.
+It is off in Numeric Mode. - Press the MUTE button to move the cursor to the left and delete characters. - Press the FWD button to move the cursor to the right. - In Numeric Mode, press # for a hyphen (-). - In Numeric Mode, press for a colon (:). - Press #, (Speaker), or lift and replace the handset to save entries.